EDC Las Vegas guide

 Treat transport as part of the festival system

 The important thing is not pretending transport is just a pre-show detail.
 It shapes what layer you need, how much patience you will have for a heavy bag, and how careful you need to be about battery, regrouping, and exit timing.
+Seasoned attendees usually talk about the route home almost as much as the route in because that is where weak planning gets exposed.

 • The right transport plan changes what the bag should feel like.